JoseMachado-CE/CineShow/README.md

 #### Form validation

 * **Bug**
-The user is able to submit the form without filling all necessary information on the form.
-This is not the expected experience for the user.
+The user was having problems submitting the form because of missing information needed to submit the form and this feedback saying why the form was not being submitted was not being shown on the screen.

 * **Fix**
-JS skills were missing to do a better job here.
-The required piece of code inside the input tag could the job.
+Through a couple of JS code and CSS I could have a a sentence in red saying why the form was not being submitted and one message in green for a successfull message.

 * **Verdict**
 Bug was resolved and form now works as planned.